FreeApophis/TrueCrypt/Readme.txt

 2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable called 'WINDDK_ROOT' pointing to the DDK installation directory.

+3) Copy PKCS #11 header files to a standard include path or create an environment variable called 'PKCS11_INC' pointing to the directory where PKCS #11 header files are installed.

-3) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2008.
+4) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2008.

-4) Select 'All' as the active solution configuration.
+5) Select 'All' as the active solution configuration.

-5) Build the solution.
+6) Build the solution.

-6) If successful, there should be newly built TrueCrypt binaries in the 'Release' folder.
+7) If successful, there should be newly built TrueCrypt binaries in the 'Release' folder.